GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 # Concept and Profile Modeling Guideline
 ## General
 The backbone of the SAF is the SAF Metamodel.
 The SAF Metamodel is dedicated to model based systems engineering and reflects the SE ontology in this domain.
 It ensures the inherent consistency of the system of interests' model generated according to the SAF.
-The SAF Metamodel consists of two specialized models: the abstract SAF Conceptual Model describing the concepts used in the systems engineering domain, and the Viewpoints of SAF and the SAF Profile Model focusing on the realization of those concepts in a profile.
+The SAF Metamodel consists of two specialized models: the abstract SAF Conceptual Model describing the concepts used in the systems engineering domain, and the Viewpoints of SAF and the SAF Profile Model focusing on the implementation of those concepts in a profile.

 The SAF Profile Model serves as a specification for any SAF Profile Implementations in Modelling Tools.
 Both Model parts are captured in the Tool MagicDraw.
 (This is a decision of the SAF Working group – it could have been any Tool)